wikinderbear/wikinder-rebase-2025-12-10/Math-formulas-Proofs.md

 <br>
 $f = g'.$

-Substitute the equations into each other:
+Substitute one equation into the other:

 $f'' = -f,$
 <br>